 Children are often the victims of a vicious dog attack.
 The statistics reveal the staggering numbers of dog bite injuries requiring hospitalization each year.
 As dog bites pose a risk of serious or fatal infections, it is imperative that medical attention is sought without delay.
 The CDC (Centers for Disease Control and Prevention) reports that one in five people bitten by a dog requires medical attention.
 With over 36% of households in the United States owning dogs, dog bites are on the rise – particularly for children.
 The American Veterinary Medical Association (AVMA) reports that over 800,000 people bitten by dogs each year require medical attention – and more than half of these victims are children.

 If you or your loved one has been bitten by a dog, it is important to speak with a lawyer who has experience in recovering compensation in dog bite cases.
+Our skilled personal injury attorneys in Kenosha provide exceptional legal services for every client case.
 At Cannon & Dunphy S.C., we have over 30 years of experience in personal injury law, have recovered over $1 billion in damages for the people we serve, and are available to assist you.

 We offer a free case evaluation, so you can get information about what to expect, how long it will require to recover compensation, and the estimated value of your case.
 All of our dog bite injury cases in Kenosha are taken on a contingency basis – no fee unless we are successful.
-Connect with us.
-We are ready to help you pursue the maximum in compensation.
+Contact us today to schedule a free consultation.
+Our Wisconsin dog bite lawyers are ready to help you pursue the maximum in compensation.

 We are working and are available to discuss your case with you.
 Learn about our easy REMOTE intake process.